 “I am going to tell them we have a serial killer on our hands.”
 He strides towards the vultures and sends Sarah a text to cancel dinner.

-What can you do to make sure you Show and not Tell?
+What can you do to make sure you show and not tell?
+I have some good tips for you.

 - Choose a viewpoint character: It is easier if you are experiencing the scene as one character.
 You can even try writing a scene in first person if this is hard for you.
 Use it as practice.
 You can change the viewpoint later if needed.